 A Measure C New Technology Grant was awarded in FY18-19 for a three-year zero-emission battery electric bus pilot project.
 This pilot project will help determine the costs required for infrastructure, charging, and operation of electric buses by a public transit agency.
-A recent mandate from the California Air Resources Board requiring the conversion to zero-emission transit buses for public transit operators by 2030 has made this project necessary to develop a plan to meet that requirement.
+The 2018 mandate from the California Air Resources Board requiring the conversion to zero-emission transit buses for public transit operators by 2030 has made this project necessary to develop a plan to meet that requirement.
+The infrastructure phase is complete and the buses will be in service and on the road soon.

-In March, 2020, the virus COVID-19 spread throughout the globe causing a pandemic and a state of emergency in California and Clovis.
+In March, 2020, the novel coronavirus (COVID-19) spread throughout the globe causing a pandemic and a state of emergency in California and Clovis.
 A shelter-in-place order along with shuttering of all non-essential businesses resulted in a drastic reduction in ridership on fixed-route services and paratransit services in Clovis.
-This event is unprecedented and has created a scenario for which there is no reliable modeling to forecast any metric for 2020/2021.
-Revenue, ridership, service hours, service miles, and operational expenditures are difficult to project and estimate, so essentially status quo figures will be presented for this budget.
+A year after the initial stay-at-home order, schools and businesses are opening with capacity restrictions.
+As more of the general public become vaccinated, the case rates are predicted to drop and conditions should improve.
+A plan has been developed by the state government to remove most restrictions in June, 2021.
+The FY2021-2022 budget was developed with a cautiously optimistic perspective based on a gradual return of ridership and a normalizing of everyday life.